mccartnm/hivemind/docs/source/basics/tasks.rst

 The Task System
 ===============

 The task system allows you to set up manually executable operations as well as build cron-like jobs that can execute periodically.
+All of that information is then shared and organized through the controll layer and presented in a web interface at ``/tasks``.

 Enough talk!
 Let's get coding!
 For now let's start with a new hive.